Skip to main content

 number: 8080

-# ✅ Works on first try
+# What works on the first try

 apiVersion: gateway.networking.k8s.io/v1